cugos/cugos.github.com/2016-spring-fling/index.md

 **Schedule**: The first half of the day is a combination of 20 minute talks and lightening talks.
 The afternoon will have a number of workshops for beginner and advanced users.

-**Parking**: Parking on campus is limited.
+**Transportation & Parking**: Parking on campus is limited.
 Check out the [UW parking page](https://www.washington.edu/facilities/transportation/parking-daily-visitor) for more information.
+Check out the newly opened light rail station just south of Anderson Hall at Huskey stadium - a perfect way to get to campus from downtown.

 **Contact**: Send us a message [hello@cugos.org](mailto:hello@cugos.org) to get in touch.
 Hit us up on twitter [@cugosorg](https://twitter.com/cugosorg)!